MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-CalendarDiagnosticObjects.md

 ```

 ### -ItemIds
 The ItemIds parameter filters the results by item ID.
 You can specify multiple values separated by commas.
-You can specify multiple values separated by commas.

 ```yaml
 Type: String[]
 Parameter Sets: (All)
 Aliases:
 Applicable: Exchange Online
 Required: False
 Position: Named
 Default value: None